← Back to Blogs

 Use Text to Reconstruct the Image from DALL-E-3 (Diffusion Model):

-Currently, GPT4-V can't produce images so to generate an image from the above description we will use the new DALL-E-3 model instead:
+Currently, GPT4-V can't generate images.
+Therefore, we will use OpenAI's DALL-E-3 model instead:

 from openai import OpenAI